chaplinjs/chaplin/README.md

 This creates several files in ./build/:

-* `chaplin.coffee` – The Chaplin library in one CoffeeScript file
+* `chaplin.coffee` – The Chaplin library in one CoffeeScript file.
-* `chaplin.js` – The same as a compiled JavaScript file
+* `chaplin.js` – The same as a compiled JavaScript file.
+Normally you want to pick this.
 * `chaplin-min.js` – Minified
 * `chaplin-min.js.gz` – Minified and GZip-compressed